 Header image from a recent shoot with James River Yoga.

-I just realized that I am somewhere past the two year mark of practicing yoga, two years of engaging in a lifestyle and pattern far different than I would have ever conceived for myself — even up until the exact point where my switch finally flipped from progressively unhealthy to getting well.
+I just realized that as I type these words, I am somewhere past the two year mark of practicing yoga, two years of engaging in a lifestyle and pattern far different than I would have ever conceived for myself — even up until the exact point where my switch finally flipped from progressively unhealthy to getting well.

 I have been a college newspaper editor and columnist.
 An intern at a mom-and-pop newspaper.
 A high school literature teacher.
 An intern at a culture and arts magazine that highlighted the avant-garde leanings of Buenos Aires, Argentina.
 And let's not forget the years of my life spent in restaurants, serving soft drinks to kids, decaf to seniors and microbrews to coeds.